Deftioon/qcircpy/README.md

 # QCircPy

 QCircPy is a Quantum Computer Simulation and Benchmarking package on Python with GPU and CPU flexibility and performance.
-It allows the user to benchmark and run simple Quantum Circuits on a GPU or CPU with `numpy` and `cupy`
+It allows the user to benchmark and run simple Quantum Circuits on a GPU or CPU with `numpy` and `cupy`.

+This project is for educational purposes.